 Like I've written before in this same post and in another one with personalized t-shirts by international artists, I love t-shirts since a teenager because when I went to a rock concert, to movies festivals, or even a theater play with friends or women, I've tried to buy a t-shirt to have them as a souvenir for that key moment in my life.
 I know that I've lost several t-shirts along the way but I've memories of buying t-shirts in concerts by Icelandic band Sigur Ros, British band Bauhaus, British singer Peter Murphy, Catalan performers La Fura Dels Baus among others, but there're some that I still keep at my possession like the ones posted below because I trust in rock.

-British band Radiohead always was a huge influence in who I am and they made a revolution in how we actually see music and the objects where they were recorded or registered, their albums "amnesiac" and "Kid A" were stunning albums that not only had awesome song, but also had excellent messages in them regarding society.
+British band Radiohead always was a huge influence in who I am and they made a revolution in how we actually see music and the objects where they were recorded or registered, their albums "amnesiac" and "Kid A" were stunning that not only had awesome songs, but also had excellent messages in them regarding society.

 The picture of the t-shirt that can be seen below is worth more than what it actually is to everybody: "a simple t-shirt" because it marked a revolution regarding what's a collectable in my humble opinion.